CSA-RH/benchwarming-pod/multiZoneSetup/README.md

 ```

 It also works with non multiples of 3, in case you need to have a very granular approach to this.

+## Note on downscaling

+There is a limitation on the topology constraints from the kubernetes implementation:

+> There's no guarantee that the constraints remain satisfied when Pods are removed.
+For example, scaling down a Deployment may result in imbalanced Pods distribution

+So if you downscale from 12 to 3 pods with 3 AZ, you might end up with two on AZ-1 and one in AZ-3.
+Three nodes as expected, but on uneven AZs.

+In practice, and for this case, it's not going to be a problem, but good to keep in mind nonetheless.

+If you still want to adress it (no need, honestly), [🔗 here](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#known-limitations) are the official docs and references.

+A quick solution would be to scale the deployment to 0 pods and immediately back to the desired number of pods.
+Those would be evenly distributed as expected.